 One of his drawings from the early 1900s was even titled The Plague and sold for some GBP 579,000 at a 2019 Sotheby’s auction.

 Kubin’s work stands between symbolism and surrealism.
 An artist at a crossroads, as everything seems to be these days.
-So truly an exhibition for 2022.
+Truly an exhibition for 2022.

 Explore Kubin’s powerful imagination between April 16th and July 24th, 2022.
 A normal entrance ticket to the Leopold Museum includes the exhibition.